paazmaya/tozan/README.md

 ```

 Please note that while in Linux and with `sudo`, some of the dependencies might fail to install,
-which can be fixed in some case by `sudo npm install --global --unsafe-perm image-duplicate-remover`.
+which can be fixed in some case by `sudo npm install --global --unsafe-perm tozan`.
 See more details about the `unsafe-perm` option at [docs.npmjs.com](https://docs.npmjs.com/misc/config#unsafe-perm).

 The SHA hash is calculated with [OpenSSL](https://www.openssl.org/), specifically with its [`openssl dgst`](https://wiki.openssl.org/index.php/Manual:Dgst(1)) command, hence it needs to be available in the `PATH`.